DataLabHell/okd-nvidia-image/README.md

 # NVIDIA Drivers for OKD SCOS (ostree-native container)

-This repository builds an **ostree-native container image** for OKD 4.18 SCOS that bakes in the NVIDIA open-kernel modules and userspace libraries.
+This repository builds an **ostree-native container image** for OKD 4.x SCOS that bakes in the NVIDIA open-kernel modules and userspace libraries.
 It layers packages into the SCOS base using `rpm-ostree` and commits them via `ostree container commit`, producing an image you can roll out to SCOS nodes.

-> Target: **OKD 4.18** (SCOS 4.18.0-okd-scos.10) • **CentOS Stream 9** userspace • **NVIDIA open kernel modules (DKMS)**
+> Target: **OKD 4.18** • **CentOS Stream 9** userspace • **NVIDIA open kernel modules (DKMS)**

 ## What this image does